esteinig/Streamfish/README.md

 ## Motivation

 Streamfish started as an excercise to re-implement the [`ReadUntil API`](https://github.com/nanoporetech/read_until_api) and parts of the [`Minknow API`](https://github.com/nanoporetech/minknow_api/tree/master/proto/minknow_api) from Oxford Nanopore Technologies (ONT).
-I wanted to learn how the control server endpoints and the adaptive sampling queues, caches and decision logic operate.
-It turned into a fun and slightly insane project to design and test a client implementation that operates on asynchoneous streams using a Rust codebase 🦀.
+I wanted to learn how the control server endpoints and the adaptive sampling queues, caches and experiments operate.
+It turned into a fun and slightly insane project to create an adaptive sampling client that operates on asynchoneous streams using a Rust codebase 🦀.

-While Streamfish approaches the mechanics from a slightly different angle (streaming operations instead of batch-wise) it otherwise borrows heavily from the logic and implementation of [Readfish](https://github.com/LooseLab/Readfish) and all the work done by the [LooseLab](https://github.com/LooseLab) - including the super cool dynamic processing loops that feed back changes to the experiment configuration (see also their latest paper on BOSS runs with Readfish).
+While Streamfish approaches the mechanics from a slightly different angle by implementing native, asynchroneous streaming instead of batch-wise operations, it otherwise borrows heavily from the logic and implementation of [Readfish](https://github.com/LooseLab/Readfish) and all the work done by the [LooseLab](https://github.com/LooseLab) - including the super cool dynamic processing loops that feed back changes to the experiment configuration.

 Essentially you can consider Streamfish an experimental implementation of Readfish.
 It is highly recommended **not** to use it for real sequencing runs at this stage.

 ## Features

 Main features:

 * Low-latency asynchroneous streaming implementation of the adaptive sampling client
-* Stable and tested on long runtimes and high-throughput flowcells (with some caveats around basecalling)
+* Stable and tested on long runtimes and high-throughput flowcells (some caveats around basecalling)
-* Latest basecall models with a streaming input into `Dorado` and legacy implementation of `Guppy`
+* Latest basecall models with a streaming input for `Dorado` and legacy `Guppy` server basecalling
 * Customizable adaptive sampling experiments with testing and latency optimization through `Icarust`

 Under construction: